 TAKING YOUR DOG TO ESTUARY HOUSE

-The first thing your best friend will need is a
+The first thing your best friend will need

 All you need is your dog to be microchipped and then they need a rabies jab, this can be carried out by most vets who will also issue the Passport.
 Following that you have to wait 21 days before re-entering the UK; the rabies vaccine is then valid for 3 years.
 It is not necessary for any other vaccinations to be up to date.